Welcome! The Department of Emergency Medicine supports an Ultrasound Fellowship for interested Emergency Medicine trained physicians.

 Our Department offers a one year fellowship in Emergency Ultrasound with a focus on mastering the advanced use of bedside ultrasound and its instruction, as well as administration of an Emergency Ultrasound Program, including Quality Assurance and equipment/software maintenance.

 This fellowship is open to residency trained emergency physicians, who are ABEM or AOBEM certified or board eligible.
 The fellowship requirements will be based on the ACEP and SAEM Guidelines for Emergency Ultrasound Fellowships.
-In the ED, the fellow will obtain advanced education in emergency ultrasound from the EM US faculty.
-This occurs during regular high-yield hands-on scanning shifts in the ED with the Ultrasound Fellowship trained faculty.
+In addition to emergency department scanning, the fellow will rotate with anesthesia, sports medicine, SICU, CICU, free standing ED sonographer, echo lab and PICU on a monthly basis.
 There are also an abundance of lectures and workshops the fellow will be involved in and be able to use to enhance their education.
-Currently, we have eight EM residents per year in our three-year residency program.
-Funding is available for up to two Ultrasound Fellows per year.
+Currently, we have fourteen EM residents per year in our three-year residency program.
+Funding is available for two Ultrasound Fellows per year.

 The emergency ultrasound mission is strongly supported by emergency department leadership.
 Ultrasound is fully integrated into our clinical practice and all of our credentialed faculty use it for clinical decision-making.
 We currently bill for ultrasound services used in clinical decision making.
-We have 5 ultrasound machines dedicated to patient care (2 designated to Trauma and Resuscitation Bays, 2 designated to the general treatment area and one to the Pediatric ED), as well as one US machine dedicated for educational purposes in our SIM lab.
+We have 6 ultrasound machines dedicated to patient care in the adult ED, 1 machine at the pediatric ED and 1 machine each at the 2 free standing EDs.
+We also have 3 US machines dedicated for educational purposes at the medical school SIM lab.
 Bedside ultrasound is increasing in emergency medicine, as well as in other specialties who closely work with our department, including internal medicine, surgery, critical care and OBGYN.
 The ultrasound faculty teach frequent courses to clinical staff from the entire hospital including emergency medicine residents, PAs, critical care residents and fellows, obstetricians, as well as RNs.
 In addition, we are expanding into undergraduate medical education and are coordinating the ultrasound curriculum for first and second year medical students in the University of Florida College of Medicine.

 About the Fellowship